 While in input mode (an active session with a remote host), you can enter SEND commands that affect the remote host's processing of commands you have entered.
 You use these commands when the remote host does not recognize the default key or key sequence used for the same operation.
 You can use the SEND AYT and SEND NOP commands to determine whether or not your session with the remote host is still open.
-Table 4.4 lists the functions available to you at the remote host with each SEND command.
+Table 4.4, "Sending Commands to the Remote Host" lists the functions available to you at the remote host with each SEND command.